Environment Monitoring Sensors Manufacturer

 How does the water level sensor work?

 The level sensor is a device designed to monitor and measure liquid (and sometimes solid) levels.
 When the liquid level is detected, the sensor converts the sensed data into an electrical signal.
-Level sensors are mainly used for monitoring reservoirs, oil tanks or rivers
+Level sensors are mainly used for monitoring reservoirs, oil tanks or rivers.

 Where to use water level sensors?